-This sum can be calculated taking energy derivatives in \eqref{eq:yukawaIntegral}, and one obtain the condition, $N_e^{7/3}V_0\ll aJ N^2/L$, which is already guaranteed by imposing the most restrictive condition (d) that we derived by calculating the exact energy of the bound state.
+This sum can be calculated taking energy derivatives in \eqref{eq:yukawaIntegral}, observing that the resulting condition is already guaranteed by imposing the most restrictive condition (10), that we derived by calculating the exact energy of the bound state.

 Second order perturbation in $H_{1,g}$ for the wavefunction leads to two type of contributions: